 Our only option was to take the 3pm ferry to Stari Grad on the island of Hvar.
 This was undesirable because:

-- Stari Grad was on the opposite side of the island of our Airbnb.
-Once docked, we’d have to board another bus for Hvar Town (~20 minute journey).
+- Stari Grad was on the opposite side of the island of our Airbnb, and once docked, we’d have to board another bus for Hvar Town (~20-minute journey)

 Defeated, hangry, and generally bothered by the whole situation, we purchased ferry tickets and went on a mission to find food.

-All of the food near the ferry docks was overpriced and over-touristed but it got the job done.
-We devoured down the terrible food and returned to the ferry boarding area and waited for the ferry to arrive.
+All of the food near the ferry docks was overpriced and over-touristed, but it got the job done.
+We devoured the terrible food, returned to the ferry boarding area, and waited for the ferry to arrive.

 As we stood there, a group of 23 backpackers arrived at the ticket kiosk.
 In our short time in Croatia, we’d had a long history with this group of backpackers.

 - They were on our flight from Zagreb to Dubrovnik